 Public Law Advocacy Week

-Public Service Scholars work together with the Center for Public Service Law and other interested students to organize Public Law Advocacy Week (P*LAW).
+Public Service Scholars work together with the Public Service Law Center and other interested students to organize Public Law Advocacy Week (P*LAW).
 The week-long symposium is an intensive introduction to careers and opportunities in public service, featuring a series of panels, workshops and community service events that focus on the areas of public interest law and practice most relevant to the student planners.
 Prior events have included panels on domestic and international human rights issues as well as sessions focused on training students to advocate on behalf of local high school students appearing before the NYC Department of Education after having been suspended from school.
 The event, which also includes a public service employment fair, is open to all students and faculty from Cardozo and area law schools.
 Scholars close P*LAW with an annual INSPIRE! event, where they recognize alumni, faculty, staff and fellow students who inspire them to do public service work.

 Dean Matthew Diller, Professor Ellen Yaroshefsky and Professor Alex Reinert serve as faculty advisors to the Public Service Scholars.
 Dean Diller, a prominent scholar of social welfare law and policy, was named Dean of Cardozo in 2009.
 He has lectured and written extensively on the legal dimensions of social welfare policy, including public assistance, Social Security and disability programs, as well as on disability law and policy.
 Professor Yaroshefsky is a Clinical Professor of Law and the Executive Director of the Jacob Burns Ethics Center.
 She is an expert on legal ethics and has a long career in public service, including work as a criminal defense lawyer and as an attorney at the Center for Constitutional Rights.
 Professor Reinert is an Associate Professor of Law who teaches Civil Procedure, Constitutional Law, Criminal Law and the Rights of Prisoners and Detainees.
 He joined Cardozo after working for several years practicing civil rights law in New York City and has appeared on behalf of parties and amici curiae in many significant civil rights cases.